stevecochrane/Mar-Koochooloo/README.md

 state and call the matching function. `playState` still does too much and would be broken up further if I was to keep working on this.

-If you want to read the code from the beginning, the main.lua file is the first file to be executed when running the game.
+If you want to read from the beginning, the main.lua file is the first file to be executed when running the game.